Arab migrations to the Levant: Rashidun era (632–661 CE)

-Umayyad era (661–750)
+Umayyad era (661–750 CE)

 The Umayyad Caliphate, which succeeded the Rashidun in 661, established its center in Syria and designated Damascus as its capital, thereby transforming the region into a major metropolitan province.
 The Islamic leaders aimed to preserve the distinct identity and traditional lifestyle of the tribes, incorporating Islamic elements while preventing their assimilation into local populations.
 This approach applied to both the Arab tribes in the Arabian Peninsula or previously living on the borders of Palestine and those who joined as part of the Muslim army, maintaining their separate status from the local inhabitants.
 Most of them were soldiers, officials, townsmen, or Bedouins.

 The Caliphate also enacted some polices of "population management", including transfers and settlement.
 Starting in the early decades after the conquest, employed this practice both to populate newly conquered regions and to address demographic shifts.
 According to Al-Baladhuri, Mu'awiya settled Arab tribes and Persians in coastal Syria, and after the fall of Tripoli, it was "made a dwelling-place for a large body of Jews".
 After the conquest of Balis, he replaced the departing local inhabitants with Arab tribes that had just converted to Islam.

 According to Moshe Gil, regarding Palestine, the Umayyad era was "undoubtedly the golden age of the Arab tribes who penetrated into Palestine with the Muslim conquest."
 He wrote that "These Arab tribes, both those who had formerly lived on the borders of Palestine and those who came to it within the framework of the Muslim army, were a separate entity of the population of the country".
 The situation in Palestine under the Umayyads is reflected in Ya'qubi's late and somewhat limited account, written in 892 and possibly based on Umayyad sources.
 Ya'qubi described a diverse mix of tribes in Jund Filastin, including the pre-Islamic Lakhm and Judham, and the post-conquest 'Amilah, Kinda, Qays, and Kinana.
 Ya'qubi reported that the Banu Judham resided in the area of Bayt Jibrin.
 The Nessana papyri list 59 clans and mention two tribes, Judham and Qays.